gandrade-backend/daily-comments-linked-list/README.md

-# 📅 Daily Comments (Java - Linked List)
+# 📅 Daily Comments (Java - Doubly Linked List)
-A Java project that implements a daily comment system using a custom Linked List structure (without using Java's built-in collections).
+A Java project that implements a daily comment system using a custom Doubly Linked List structure (without using Java's built-in collections).

 # 🚀 About the Project
 This project was originally developed in C for a Data Structures course and later rewritten in Java to demonstrate understanding of data structures across different programming languages.
-Each day is represented as a node in a linked list, and each node stores comments associated with that specific day.
+Each day is represented as a node in a doubly linked list, and each node stores comments associated with that specific day.

 # 🧠 Concepts Demonstrated
-- Linked List implementation from scratch
+- Doubly Linked List implementation from scratch
 - Node-based data structures
 - Memory allocation concepts adapted from C to Java
 - Traversal, insertion, and removal operations